bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 First things first: Elixir is a concurrent functional language that runs on the Erlang VM.
 It is inspired by many different languages where Ruby and Erlang are most obvious ones based on the syntax.

 Elixir is a [strong, dynamically typed language](https://thinkingelixir.com/elixir-in-the-type-system-quadrant/).
 This puts it in the same category as Ruby and Python and it has optional functionality for compile time type checking as well.
+Elixirs types are immutable, but variables can be reassigned/rebound. <sup>[^rebinding]</sup> This was a bit strange for me in that I got started with FP through Elm where there are no variables, just constants.

 Elixir inherits a lot its data structures and related syntax from Erlang which in many ways is its biggest influence.
 [Elixir Design Goals](https://elixir-lang.org/blog/2013/08/08/elixir-design-goals/) describes the relation to Erlang like this: